 GEORGE W. BUSH: We don't really care why the chicken crossed the road.
 We just want to know if the chicken is on our side of the road or not.
 The chicken is either against us or for us.
 There is no middle ground here.

 DONALD TRUMP: Nobody knows more about chickens than me!
 I'll tell you that Donald Trump is calling for a total and complete shutdown of chickens crossing the roads, and we're going to make America great again.
 Believe me: we will build a bigly wall.
-And in that wall we're going to have a terrific, fat door where chickens can cross the road, but they have to cross legally because we have to be very careful in the United States.
+And in that wall we're going to have a terrific, fat door where chickens can cross the road, but they have to cross legally because there are chickens who are criminals, rapists and drug dealers.
 We have to be very, very vigilant about who we allow to cross our roads.
 Until we figure out what is going on, then we'll see what happens.